tkahnoski/README/README.md

 ### Leadership Style

-- I firmly believe a leader does two things: #1 enables others to accomplish their goals (read servant leader) and #2 sets an example for other to follow.
+- I believe a leader does two things: #1 enables others to accomplish their goals (read servant leader) and #2 sets an example for other to follow.
 - I also believe no person is perfect, mistakes will be made so how a person reacts and learns from a failure is a key measure of their ability to improve.
 - I like most communication to be short and to the point and only like to get into the details if there is a problem that needs my help fixing.
 - I will delegate as much responsibility as you can handle.